Leon Benko

-Leon Benko ([lêon běːŋko]; born 11 November 1983) is a Croatian professional footballer who plays as a forward for NK Varteks.
+Leon Benko ([lêon běːŋko]; born 11 November 1983) is a Croatian former professional footballer who played as a forward.

 A product of NK Varteks youth academy, Benko had spells abroad in the German Bundesliga with 1.
 FC Nürnberg and in Belgium with Standard Liège and K.V.
 Kortrijk.
 He was the 2012–13 Prva HNL league's top goalscorer.

 Club career

 Varteks

 Benko signed his first professional contract with his youth club, NK Varteks, in July 2003, and continued to play for the club in the following three seasons under coaches Miroslav Blažević (2003–05) and Zlatko Dalić (2005–06).
 In his second season at Varteks he established himself as one of the club's key players, appearing in 26 matches in the Croatian First League.

 In the summer of 2005, he also performed well for Varteks in the UEFA Intertoto Cup, scoring all four goals in their 4–1 victory over Dinamo Tirana as well as a brace that included the winning goal in a 4–3 victory over Inter Turku.
 He finished the 2005–06 season as the club's top scorer, scoring 14 goals in 27 league appearances, and was instrumental in the club's 2005–06 Croatian Cup campaign in which they reached the final before losing to Rijeka on away goals rule.
 His excellent performances at Varteks earned him the 2005 Hope of the Year award for Croatia's best young player.